Get an annual AARP membership for only $9. Offer ends 12/11.

 Pricing and Features for Otofonix Products

 The Sona uses a #13 Zinc-Air battery and is comparable in size and build quality to most mid-level devices from leading hearing aid manufacturers.
 The Sona costs $1,490 per pair.
 For comparison, Otofonix prices fall right into the mid-tier price range for the market.
-There are a few cheaper options out there, including MDHearing, which offers BTE and in-ear models for just a few hundred dollars per pair.
+There are a few cheaper options, including MDHearing, which offers BTE and in-ear models for just a few hundred dollars per pair.
 If you’re looking for the most budget-friendly option, check out our MDHearing pricing guide.

 Still, Otofonix is more affordable than most premium hearing aids I’ve reviewed.
 For example, Phonak's costs or Resound's prices for top-tier devices can cost up to $7,000 per pair.